ArikReuter/TopicGPT/README.md

 -  In case of hallucination of facts it may help to use GPT-4 for TopicGPT

-### Testing

-To ensure that TopicGPT runs as intended, you can install the package and run the two test files under test/TestPackage.
-Note that you need to provide your api-key to the scripts via the keyword argument "--api-key".
-Note that it is possible that some tests fail because of the stochasticity of the model or errors of the OpenAI API.
-You can try to run those tests again and see if they work on the second try.

 ## How TopicGPT works

 TopicGPT is centrally built on top of text embeddings and the prompting mechanisms obtained via LLMs and provided by the OpenAI API.
 Please also see the section [References](#references) for more details on the models and ideas used in TopicGPT.